-If so desired, the old PostgreSQL V9.5 (x86) may be removed once the new PostgreSQL V14.5 is successfully set up and running the Pulsonix12.5 Vault.
-Please note that this new incremented port number will now be the permanent Postgres port in use by the Vault.
+If so desired, the old PostgreSQL V9.5 (x86) may be removed once the new PostgreSQL V14.5 is successfully set up and running the current Pulsonix Vault.
+Please note that this incremented port number will now be the permanent Postgres port in-use by the Vault.